-As of April 3, 2010, we operated 291 stores in the United States, Canada, and Puerto Rico, 54 stores in the United Kingdom, Ireland and France, and had 63 franchised stores operating internationally under the Build-A-Bear Workshop brand.
-We also market our products and build our brand through our website, which simulates our interactive shopping experience, as well as non-traditional store locations in four Major League Baseball® parks, one location in a zoo and one location in a science center.
+As of July 3, 2010, we operated 292 stores in the United States, Canada, and Puerto Rico, 54 stores in the United Kingdom, Ireland and France, and had 60 franchised stores operating internationally under the Build-A-Bear Workshop brand.
+In addition to our stores, we market our products and build our brand through our multiple websites, which simulates our interactive shopping experience, as well as non-traditional store locations in four Major League Baseball® ballparks, one location in a zoo and one location in a science center.
 Seasonal locations, such as ballparks and zoos, are excluded from our store count.